 Korbett is a part of the Business Examiner’s 2014 class of 40-under-forty community/business leaders.
 He is a long-time member of the Pierce County Black Collective, a Palmer Scholar, and a Senior Fellow (class 18) of the American Leadership Forum.

 He is completing his Master in Public Administration degree at Evergreen State College with a concentration in non-profit management.
 Korbett currently works as the Manager of Family of Family Stability Initiatives for United Way of Pierce County and lives with his wife and three boys in Tacoma’s Central Neighborhood.

 Top 5 Strengths (Strengths-Finder)

 - Public involvement/engagement strategy

 - Website development and social media strategy

 - Diversity leadership and facilitation

-- Evergreen State College Tacoma, Master of Public Administration
+- Evergreen State College Tacoma, Bachelor of Arts

 - Tacoma Community College, AA